riscvarchive/riscv-poky/README.md

 * **Networking**: To SSH into a QEMU instance, build `core-image-riscv` and run it in QEMU with a command such as the following:
 ```
-runqemu qemuriscv nographic slirp hostfwd="tcp::12347-:22"
+runqemu qemuriscv64 nographic slirp hostfwd="tcp::12347-:22"
 ```
 This will forward port 12347 on the host to port 22 on the target (SSH).
 Now you can SSH into the QEMU instance with:
 ```
 ssh -p 12347 root@localhost
 ```

-* **GCC Versions**: By default, riscv-poky uses the new `riscv-gnu-toolchain` based on GCC 4.9.1.
+* **GCC Versions**: By default, riscv-poky uses the `riscv-gnu-toolchain` based on GCC 4.9.2.
 If for any reason you would like to use the old `riscv-tools` toolchain, you can look at the uncommented lines towards the end of `meta-riscv/conf/distro/poky-riscv-tiny.conf`.
 Note that the old toolchain is not supported at this point and may cause compilation problems.

 * **Distributions**: In addition to the default distrbiution (poky-riscv with core-image-riscv), it is also possible to build a minimal distribution using BusyBox, without SysV boot, package management and most applications.
 To do this, set the distribution to `poky-riscv-tiny` in local.conf (`DISTRO ?= "poky-riscv-tiny"`), and build `core-image-minimal`.